seejwy/skapi-doc/getting-started/README.md

 ## Creating a service

-1. Create your account in [skapi](https://skapi.com)
+1. Create your account in [skapi](https://www.skapi.com/signup)
-2. Create a new service.
+2. Create a new service from your dashboard.

 ## Importing the skapi library